hggorel/Project4/index.md

-# Climate Change Impacting Country's Decisions?
+# Is Climate Change Influencing/Impacting Country's Decisions?
 ### By: Hannah Gorel

 ## Introduction

+While it is generally accepted that climate change is occurring in the world, it doesn't appear that the largest countries are making any great strides in terms of reducing their impact.
+Over the past 20 years, numbers of emissions are only rising and are resulting in higher number of endangered species in those countries without any preventative increases of protected lands or other proactive actions.

 - What is the core discovery you made, the most interesting thing that you can describe with this data?
 - What will your supporting arguments be for your discovery?

 ## Dataset

-I pulled multiple datasets and effectively combined them into one larger dataset since they were all related.
-The data is comparing individual country's percentage of protected lands, climate change risk, emissions statistics, and how these things all interact with each other and possible repurcussions of certain things.
+I pulled multiple datasets on related environmental topics and utilized Tableau to compare different features of each set since they all shared some of the same locations.
+The data compares different individual country's percentage of protected lands, climate risks, emissions statistics, and scores for amounts of endangered species.
+I was then able to create graphs to examine and present how these things all interact with each other and correlate.

-I used datasets specifically from the OECD and UN Environmental Program datasets like ProtectedPlanet and others.
-The data is about either the environmental
-- What is this data about?
-- Who collected or produced this dataset?
-Why?
-- Why are you interested in it?
+I used datasets specifically from the Organisation for Economic Co-Operation and Development (OECD) and from UN Environmental Program datasets like ProtectedPlanet.
+The OECD collects data on biodiversity and different environmental factors to help countries create and implement effective policies relating to these problems.
+The UN Environmental Program additionally collects data on climate, nature, pollution, emissions, risks to help their members make decisions based on the most accurate data possible.
+Though I'm not personally making decisions on any of these things as I'm not a politician, I do think that the environment is extremely important and changes have to be happening on the nation-level to actually make an impact on the world.
+INdividual people can do what they can, but until countries actively make a decision to improve their global impact, it will be very difficult if not impossible to stop the negative trends.

 ## Initial Questions